A major change for self-managing landlords: New Renters’ Rights Act powers start on 27 December 2025

 Why these changes matter for landlords who self-manage

 When you manage a property yourself, you take on full responsibility for compliance.
-From 27 December 2025, that responsibility includes being able to provide clear, complete documentation across the full 12-month period when requested.
+Now the new powers are in force, that responsibility includes being able to provide clear, complete documentation across the full 12-month period when requested.

 If a safety certificate is out of date, if a deposit record is incomplete or if documentation is difficult to locate, local councils may need to ask further questions.
 The updated legislation puts more emphasis on clear, accurate and well-kept records.